Generating Income with a Low Risk Options Strategy

 Selling a Put Spread – An Example

-Using Apple (AAPL) as an example, let’s illustrate how a low risk options strategy works.
-Suppose we want to leverage Option Samurai’s predefined scan for “High probability bear put spreads.”
-After scanning, we find a suitable setup: buying a $217.5 put and selling a $215 put contract, both set to expire in 2 weeks.
+Using Vistra Corp (VST) as an example, let’s illustrate how a low-risk options strategy works.
+Suppose we want to leverage Option Samurai’s predefined scan for “Sell Out-The-Money Put Spreads (Good Companies, Margin of Safety).”
+After scanning, we find a suitable setup: buying a $115 put and selling a $130 put, both set to expire in 2 months.

 So, what does this mean for us as traders?
 Well, to make a profit, we need AAPL—currently trading at $189.38—to close below $216.11 by the time the options expire.
 Given a 2-week period, this would require AAPL to move less than 14.11% upward.